About the Challenge

 Progress So Far

-During the week of April 8, 2013 we reported our 32nd housing placement.
-This means thirty-two chronically homeless people in Santa Cruz County have moved into stable housing.
-These formerly homeless individuals have been connected with housing and supportive services that best fit their unique needs and benefit eligibility, such as a Veteran who was housed with a HUD-Veteran Assisted Supported Housing (VASH) voucher.
-Check out some of the recent move-in stories here.
+During the week of November 11, 2013 we reported our 111th housing placement.
+This means one hundred eleven people who were chronically homeless in Santa Cruz County have moved into permanent supportive housing.
+These formerly un-housed individuals have been connected with housing and supportive services that best fit their unique needs and benefit eligibility, such as a Veteran who was housed with a HUD-Veteran Assisted Supported Housing (VASH) voucher.

 Why This Works

 There is already a record of success with Permanent Supportive Housing in Santa Cruz County.
 The problem is there isn't enough of it, and the people who need it the most (vulnerable street-homeless individuals) have the most difficulty accessing it.
 The solution is to gather detailed information on the needs of these chronically homeless men, women and families and coordinate the streamlined delivery of stable housing and supportive services for each of these vulnerable individuals.
 Remarkably, doing this also reduces total costs to our public institutions.
 Learn more here and sign up to stay informed here.